 Mr. Bowles and his boys thought the Indians would again return.
 So D. Bowles and, perhaps, one of his brothers remained to guard the horses.
 John Bowles, his father, decided to station himself across the river, behind a hackberry tree.
 He had been there only a short time when the moon rose, and three Indians, lading a pony, came quietly walking down the trail.
 At the opportune time, Mr. Bowles discharged his shotgun.
 This alarmed the boys at the house; so they immediately started to his assistance.
 The sons then heard their father shoot his pistol six times.
 When the boys arrived their father was lifting a scalp from a savage.
 John Bowles remarked, "Hog my cats, if I havent' got one of them!"
 Mr. Bowles and his boys returned to the ranch headquarters, which were across the river, and word was sent to the adjoining settlements.
 Just after the break of day several citizens went over to see the dead Indian, and much to their surprise, the dead body of another lay only thirty steps away.
 The third horse thief was followed by the trail of his blood for approximately four miles.
 Sometime later a dead Indian was found about one mile father.
 Mr. Bowles, no doubt, also killed this Indian.

 Afterwards, he was exceedingly cautious for fear the Indians would attempt to retaliate.

 On Oct. the 28th, 1859, Mr. Bowles heard the bell of one of his favorite horses, which he had placed in a field.
 The Indians had removed the rails, and let the animal out.
-The redskins afterwards removed the bell, and were no doubt making it rattle to decoy the pony's owner.
+The Native tribespeople afterwards removed the bell, and were no doubt making it rattle to decoy the pony's owner.
 When Mr. Bowles reached the place where the Indians were concealed, they shot him down.

 True to their custom, the warriors now took a northwest course, for the purpose of leaving the settlement.